brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 For example, instead of saying, "it's cold," say "I'm feeling cold."
 This has several benefits:

 - This puts you at the center of the situation, which, as per (1), gives you the power to change that situation.
 For example, consider the statement "this is hard" vs "I don't know how to do this."
-The former feels final, as if you're just not good enough, and never will be; the latter makes it clear what actions you can take‚Äîspend time learning!
+The former feels final, as if you're just not good enough, and never will be; the latter makes it clear what actions you can take—spend time learning!
 - It turns an opinion ("it's cold") into a fact ("I'm feeling cold"), which as per (2a), makes it possible to think of solutions, rather than arguing.
 - It can make your claims easier for the other person to accept.
 For example, compare, "this report is bad" to "I'm concerned with the report."
 If you wrote that report, hearing the former sounds like there's something wrong with you and your work, and you're likely to argue with it.
-On the other hand, you can't really argue with the latter‚Äîthat is, with how someone feels‚Äîand it doesn't necessarily imply there's anything wrong with you, so it's easier to accept.
+On the other hand, you can't really argue with the latter—that is, with how someone feels—and it doesn't necessarily imply there's anything wrong with you, so it's easier to accept.

 Note that adding "I think" to a statement isn't enough: e.g., "I think you're stupid" isn't any different than "you're stupid."
 This is still an opinion; there's some deeper truth or fact that you need to present instead.